MasterGeekMX/snap-to-flatpak/README.md

 1. Download the `snap-to-flatpak.sh` file from the Releases section.

-2. Unpack the .zip file it came.

-3. Make it executable by right clicking the file and selecting the adequate option.
+2. Make it executable by right clicking the file and selecting the adequate option.

-4. Open a terminal inside the folder in which you downloaded thr script
+3. Open a terminal inside the folder in which you downloaded the script.

 4. Run it and follow the sintructions on the terminal.